 The Poulet chasseur, Pan-fried chicken breast in a classic chasseur sauce of red wine, mushroom and concassé tomato was my choice of main course.
 There were several different mushrooms in the sauce which added great texture to the dish.
 The chicken was seasoned to perfection and was so moist and juicy inside.

-Mr Gourmand went for a classic Boeuf bourguignon, Slow-braised beef with shallots, red wine, mushrooms and bacon.
-It’s difficult to tell from the picture but the piece of beef was huge and just melted in the mouth, perfection on a plate is how this was described by Mr Gourmand.
+Mrs Larger went for a classic Boeuf bourguignon, Slow-braised beef with shallots, red wine, mushrooms and bacon.
+It’s difficult to tell from the picture but the piece of beef was huge and just melted in the mouth, perfection on a plate is how this was described by Mrs Larger.

 The mains were served with roasted potatoes, parsnips, buttered carrots and broccoli which would have been more than enough but we saw that there was creamed spinach (£3.25) on the menu and couldn’t resist ordering.
 There is more than enough in the accompanying side dishes so you really don’t need to order extras unless you’re greedy like us.

 Creamed spinach is such an amazing dish and I could have quite easily ate a bowl of this as my meal and left happy.
 Velvety smooth, creamy with so much flavour – this was the winner of the evening.

 The meals were so delicious and filling that there was no room left for dessert, if you do have a sweet tooth there are some lovely offerings such as Lemon tart, chocolate brownie, ice-cream and Creme Brûlée.